 History of the Rock House in Hocking Hills

-The Rock House in Hocking Hills has a fascinating history.
+The Rock House in Hocking Hills has a fascinating history full of local folklore.
 Dating back hundreds of years ago, the small recess in the cave’s rear wall once served as baking ovens for Native Americans.
 Others claim the Rock House was known as “Robbers Roost” because it served as a hideout for bandits, criminals, and bootleggers.

 In 1835, Colonel F.F.
 Rempel of Logan built a 16-room hotel complete with a ballroom, livery stable, and a U.S. Post Office where the picnic shelter stands today.